brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

-In the distance, across the Colorado River, the geology is conventional and familiar: a picket of $Ct cliffs caps $Xbr and $Xgr basement rocks, just as the BAT has taught the hiker to expect.
+In the distance, across the Colorado River, the geology is conventional and familiar: a picket of $Ct cliffs stands atop $Xbr and $Xgr basement rocks, just as the BAT has taught the hiker to expect.
-But what’s going on over on this side of the river?
+But the rocks on this side of the river are different.
 The SKT approaches Panorama Point and its lonely slab of $Ct across a surprising shallow slope of loose orange stone.